 Another popular digital journal is My Fitness Pal.
 I have not used this app, but have heard lots of good things about it as well.

 4. Consistent weigh-ins

-Heather used the Happy Scale app to track her weight trends.
+Heather and her clients use the Happy Scale app to track weight trends.
 It is normal for weight loss to not have a direct linear path downwards.

 5. Support through a health forum or group

 Leaning into others for support can help get you back on track when life’s curveballs occur.

 You are far from alone in the healthier life journey and supporting yourself with like-minded individuals can be very helpful.